PhotoLab opens in the “Photo Library” tab, the Source Browser presents the folders of the computer.

 For photos with delicate lighting, combine this setting with the exposure compensation, which you may need to return to in order to lighten or densify the image, the algorithm being restarted after this modification.

 For the record, exposure compensation shifts the luminosity while Smart Lighting compresses the dynamic range.
 We observe graphically the difference in their effects on the histogram.
-With the first it shifts on the x-axis without changing its shape, while with the second it concentrates inwards.
+With the first it shifts on the x-axis without changing its shape, while with the second it concentrates inwards (we saw it in the video).

 The under- and over-exposure warnings in the histogram should almost all disappear.
 The “almost” refers to the sun and some areas of clouds in which there is no detail.
 Others may remain, strong flashes of light or very shaded areas, but their presence proves that the shot suffers from some shooting problems that will need to be addressed with experience.